-Beth Warriner, Senior Development Officer for Youth Engagement at BWCT, plays a key part in the weekly running of the Youth Club and is delighted about the positive impact it is making in tackling exclusion in the Bolton community.
+Beth Warriner (Equality Diversity, Inclusion and Cohesion Lead at BWitC) played a key part in setting up and running the weekly Youth Club and is delighted about the positive impact it is making in tackling exclusion and discrimination in the Bolton community.

-The young people in the LGBTQ+ Youth Club have also worked together to create a Hate Crime Awareness training programme with Bolton Pride, which over the coming months, will be delivered to young people across Bolton in order to increase knowledge of what hate crime is and how to report it.
+“Our Youth Club participants have also worked together (with support from Greater Manchester Police and Bolton’s Community Safety Team) to create a Hate Crime Awareness training package, which is currently being refined and revamped, to be delivered to young people across Bolton in order to increase knowledge of the importance of recognising and reporting Hate Crime.

 One of the LGBTQ+ Youth Club participants, Jaeden, has attended the LGBTQ+ Youth Club since it started in 2018.
 He became a volunteer and ambassador for the Club, and has recently secured a job with Bolton Youth Service as a Youth Worker.
 Jaeden said:

 “The LGBTQ+ Youth Club has created a comfortable and safe environment, free of judgement, for me to flourish and develop as a person.
 It’s become a staple in my life and I look forward to it every week”.